Hakerh400/esolangs/api.md

 ### Method `esolangs.run(name, source, input)`

 Execute the source code `source` that is written in `name` language, having `input` as the string on stdin. `name` is a string, while `source` and `input` can be either strings or buffers. `name` is the language name.
 The return value is always a buffer.
 This method may throw an error.

+### Method `esolangs.getStrs()`

+Returns an array containing names of all supported common strings sorted alphabetically that are used by various programming languages.

+### Method `esolangs.getStr(name)`

+Returns common string named `name`.
+If the string with the given name does not exist, this method returns `null`.